SEMAFORInformatik/femagtools/docs/bchreader.rst

 ldq                Ld-Lq-Identification
-losses             Losses in iron, magnets and conductors from Move-calc demag              Demagnetisation weight             Total weight and weight of iron, conductor and magnets
+losses             Losses in iron, magnets and conductors from Move-calc demag              Demagnetisation weights            Total weight and weight of iron, conductor and magnets
 ================  =======================================================

 Flux